 - If the application should be rejected: 56.50 euros

 - For Turkish citizens: 28,80 Euro

-Applying for the settlement permit isn’t too difficult.
-The first thing you’ll want to do is get your paperwork in order—see the section below for the list of documents you need.
+Applying for your permanent residency with a Blue Card isn’t too difficult.
+The first thing you’ll want to do is get your paperwork in order.
+Refer to the section below for the list of documents you need.

-Once you’ve done that, you can go about scheduling your appointment.
+Once you’ve done that, you can schedule your appointment.
 As the first point of resource, contact your HR representative.
 Hopefully, they have contacts at the Ausländerbehörde who can process your application without needing an appointment (other than to pick up your new permit).

 Otherwise, you’ll want to contact your local Ausländerbehörde to set up an appointment.
 Keep in mind that one of the documents required below must be current as of 2 weeks of your appointment, and refresh your documents as necessary.

 One thing I’ve for sure learned when meeting with the German authorities is the more organized you are, the easier the appointment will go for you.
 Have everything neatly ordered, clipped together, and marked so that the processor can flip through it easily.
 Bonus points if you have copies of things like your passport and EU Blue Card already made.